Skip to main content

 Family Background

-The Commonwealth Graves Commission states that Henry Smith was the son of Henry and Clara Smith of Peckham, London and that he was 21 when he died on 19 November 1944.
+Henry Smith was the son of Henry and Clara Smith of Peckham, London.

 In June 1921 the family were living at 26, Hawker Street, Peckham, Camberwell.
 With them were daughters Clara and Lily.
 Henry was working as a Carman for Wiggs and Sons Contractors Cartage while Clara was working for Mrs Warne’s Steam Laundry.